AndydeCleyre/nestedtextto/README.md

     nt2yaml example.nt
     nt2yaml <example.nt
     cat example.nt | nt2yaml
-    nt2yaml -b '/People/"is a wizard"' -b '/People/"is awake"' example.nt
+    nt2yaml --int People.age --boolean 'People."is a wizard"' example.nt

 Usage:
     nt2yaml [SWITCHES] input_files...

 Meta-switches:
     -h, --help                                         Prints this help message and quits -v, --version                                      Prints the program's version and quits

 Switches:
     --boolean, -b YAMLPATH:str                         Cast each node matching the given YAML Path query as boolean; may be given multiple times
     --date, -d YAMLPATH:str                            Cast each node matching the given YAML Path query as a date, assuming it's ISO 8601; may be given multiple times
     --null, -n YAMLPATH:str                            Cast each node matching the given YAML Path query as null, if it is an empty string; may be given multiple times
-    --number, --int, --float, -i, -f YAMLPATH:str
-                                    Cast each node matching the given YAML Path query as a number; may be given multiple times
+    --number, --int, --float, -i, -f YAMLPATH:str      Cast each node matching the given YAML Path query as a number; may be given multiple times
-    --schema, -s NESTEDTEXTFILE:ExistingFile
-                                    Cast nodes matching YAML Path queries
-                                    specified in a NestedText document.
-It must be a map with one or more of the keys:
-                                    'null', 'boolean', 'number'Each key's value
-                                    is a list of YAML Paths.; may be given multiple times
+    --schema, -s NESTEDTEXTFILE:ExistingFile           Cast nodes matching YAML Path queries specified in a NestedText document.
+It must be a map with one or more of the keys: 'null', 'boolean', 'number'Each key's value is a list of YAML Paths.; may be given multiple times

 ```